 Zone

-Display the date/time in UTC or the browser's local zone.
+Show the calendar date/time in UTC or the browser's local zone (disabled in Julian-Date mode — JD is zone-independent).
 Internal calculations are always UT.

 Now